csams/parsr/README.md

 It contains a small set of combinators that perform recursive decent with backtracking.
-Fancy tricks like rewriting left recursions and optimizations like [packrat](https://pdos.csail.mit.edu/~baford/packrat/thesis/thesis.pdf) are not implemented since the goal is a library under 500 lines that's still sufficient for parsing small, non-standard configuration files.
+Fancy tricks like rewriting left recursions and optimizations like [packrat](https://pdos.csail.mit.edu/~baford/packrat/thesis/thesis.pdf) are not implemented since the goal is a library that's an order of magnitude smaller than pyparsing yet still sufficient for parsing non-standard configuration files.

 ## Examples
 * [Arithmetic](https://github.com/csams/parseit/blob/master/parseit/arith.py)